brendanmetzger/ledger/README.md

 ## Priority Items
+- [ ] Put a lock on the website when updates are occurring
 - [ ] Take screenshots of assignments (http://www.page2images.com/)
 - [ ] implement a file history (and analyze deltas)
 - [ ] perform analysis to determine if source code is organized